andyhomecode/image_renamer/README.md

-# 🖼️ Image Renamer with EXIF + Voice Input
+# 🖼️ Image Renamer with EXIF

 This is a Python tool for interactively renaming photos based on:
 - EXIF photo date
 - GPS coordinates (converted to city name)
-- A spoken description (via microphone)
+- A typed description

 Final filename format:
-YYYY MM DD City Description.jpg
+YYYY MM DD Prefix City Description.jpg

 ---